martijnimhoff/heimdall/readme.md

 docker network create heimdall-global
 ```
 - Spin up the docker containers with the command below.
 This will create a php,
     nginx, postgres and frontend container.
-The front-end container
-    automatically builds the frontend and triggers a rebuild when files change.
 ```
 docker-compose up
 ```